 Due to its wide host range, Trypanosoma evansi has the potential to invade new geographical areas, as shown by the recent incursions in continental Spain and France.
 Europe, North America and Australia might potentially be at risk (Desquesnes et al., 2013).

 Trypanosoma evansi is classified within the genus Trypanosoma, subgenus Trypanozoon, along with T. brucei brucei (cause of nagana in livestock), T. brucei rhodesiense and T. brucei gambiense (cause of human African sleeping sickness), and T. equiperdum (cause of a sexually transmitted disease in horses).
-When observed microscopically in fresh blood samples, T. evansi appears small with a thin posterior extremity and free flagellum.
+When observed microscopically in fresh blood samples, T. evansi appears small with thin anterior and posterior extremities and a free flagellum at the anterior end.
 There is also a highly visible undulating membrane.
 When observed on a Giemsa stained thin smear, T. evansi is described as a monomorphic thin trypomastigote parasite (Desquesnes et al., 2013).
 By comparison with T. brucei, it shows mostly slender forms with a long free flagellum and thin posterior extremity with subterminal small kinetoplast, but some intermediate (shorter free flagellum and posterior extremity) and rare “stumpy” forms have been reported.

 Two key, and related, biological features distinguish T. evansi from the T. brucei group.
 First, its transmission is independent from the tsetse fly as an obligatory vector.
 Second, all strains of T. evansi investigated so far are akinetoplastic or dyskinetoplastic, that is lacking all or critical parts, respectively, of the mitochondrial or kinetoplast DNA (kDNA).
 T. brucei has a complex life cycle involving a vertebrate bloodstream stage and a procyclic stage in the tsetse fly.
 In T. evansi a total or partial loss of kDNA has “locked” the trypanosome in the bloodstream form resulting in the elimination of the need for the tsetse fly vector.
 This has resulted in its ability to leave the African tsetse fly belt and spread to other continents (Lai et al., 2008; Lun and Desser, 1995), allowing T. evansi, along with T. equiperdum, to become one of the pathogenic trypanosomes with the widest geographical distribution.